 Let's look at an example.
 Notice that several node inputs have been created on the data tab.

-Clicking OK will generate a blank interface with rule inputs added.
+Clicking OK will generate a blank interface with interface inputs added.
 Once this interface has been created, it can be modified through the interface designer.

 To open the new interface, click the "Edit Interface" button on the forms tab.
 If you add or remove inputs from your interface, click the Refresh button on the forms tab to keep the mappings in sync.